 Placement Guide

 Compare harder and easier placements before you book.
-The goal is not to scare people off, but to match the design, size, and body area to your actual pain tolerance.
+This tattoo pain chart and tattoo pain scale help match the design, size, and body area to your actual pain tolerance.

 Placement Visual Gallery